 Lake District Weather Forecasts

 If you're going out walking it's vital you know what the weather is going to be like as it can change fast up on the fells.
-We have our own fell top weather page but there are lots of other sources as you can't have too many forecasts ...
+There are lots of places you can turn to for this as you can't have too many forecasts ...

 Met Office